 Having a deal fall apart can be a tough situation for both the buyer and the seller and the ultimate outcome is to have the deal close smoothly for both parties, avoiding the stress and uncertainty that comes with this ordeal.
 But before you let your emotions run high, it is important to understand the buyer’s situation and what can be done to get the deal back on track.

 If all sides are cooperating, then there is a good chance you might be able to reach a compromise solving the issue quickly and seamlessly.
-If you have any further questions, rest assured that the Deeded team is here to support you in any way we can.

 Important note: This article is not Legal Advice.
 No one should act, or refrain from acting, based solely upon the materials provided on this website, any hypertext links or other general information without first seeking appropriate legal or other professional advice.